anvk/Pine/README.md

 ### Options

-**routes** - array of Route objects.
+**routes** - array of route objects.
 Please refer to the documentation below for further details.
-**port** - webservice port
+**port** - port where for the webservice
-**verbose** - print extra logging messages if true
+**verbose** - there will extra logging messages printed if true
 **processRequest** - callback which will be executed for every webservice request.
 Please refer to the documentation below for further details.

 #### Route object

-> Object in an array of routes which will be used in Pine to generate your webservice.
-This object can consist of any extra variables you need to process in `proccessRequest()` callback.
-But it must contain the following parameters:
+> Object which sets route rules(URLs) for the webservice.
+Its properties are described below.
+NOTE: extra properties could be specified and used in `proccessRequest()` callback

-**url** - url for your webservice. (e.g. you need `http://localhost:3000/customers/:customerid/properties` then your url must be `customers/:customerid/properties`)
+**url** - url for a route (e.g. `http://localhost:3000/customers/:customerid/properties` then your url must be `customers/:customerid/properties`)
 **method** - get/post/put/patch/delete
-**argMap** - an object which contains mapping of argument which came from URL, Body or Query URL.
-This object with extracted values will be passed into your `processRequest()` callback.
-If you have the following URL `POST http://localhost:3000/customers/:customerid/properties?name=[name]` with body `{ "value": "myval" }` then your argMap would be the following:
+**argMap** - an object which contains mapping for arguments which came from URL, Body or Query URL.
+Example: If you have the following URL `POST http://localhost:3000/customers/:customerid/properties?name=[name]` with body `{ "value": "myval" }` then your argMap will be the following:

 ```javascript
 argMap: {